swagprincess/coilonplug/README.md

-# Dwell shaping board for Mazda Miata
+# Dwell coverter board

-This board lets you use a Toyota/Audi/etc "coil on plug" ignition system with the stock ecu in a Mazda Miata (1989-2005).
+This board lets you use a Toyota/Audi/etc "coil on plug" ignition system with the stock ecu in a Mazda MX5/Miata (1989-2005).

 The board will take in a variable dwell signal for the stock coilpack and output a (falling edge synchronised) stable, adjustable dwell pulse.